mayankkt9/Job-Recommender-LinkedData-Semantic_Web/README.md

 name the dataset ExploreJobs

-and upload these datasets present under this folder Job_Reco/dataset
+and upload these datasets present under this folder dataset